open-telemetry/opentelemetry-php/README.md

 our [psalm config](https://github.com/open-telemetry/opentelemetry-php/blob/main/psalm.xml.dist) will emit a failure in CI.

+We use [PHPStan](https://github.com/phpstan/phpstan) as our third tool for static analysis.
+You can use our PHPStan docker wrapper to easily perform static analysis on your changes.

+Execute `make phpstan` from your bash compatible shell.
+This process will return 0 on success.
+Usually this process is performed as part of a code checkin.
+This process runs during CI and is a required check.
+Code that doesn't match the standards that we have defined in our [PHPStan config](https://github.com/open-telemetry/opentelemetry-php/blob/main/phpstan.neon.dist) will emit a failure in CI.

 ## Testing
 To make sure the tests in this repo work as you expect, you can use the included docker test wrapper.
 To run the test suite, execute